This guide covers:

 This work is licensed under a Creative Commons Attribution 3.0 Unported License (including images & stylesheets).
 The source is available on Github.

-This guide covers Monger 1.6 (including beta releases).
+This guide covers Monger 3.1 (including preview releases).

-If we don't count upserts, there are two insert functions in Monger: monger.collection/insert and monger.collection/insert-batch.
-Lets first take a look at the former.
+If we don't count upserts, there are three insert functions in Monger:

-It takes two arguments: collection name and document to insert:
+Let's first take a look at the former.
+It takes three arguments: a database, collection name and document to insert:

-;; returns a write result
+returns write result that

-monger.collection/insert returns write result that monger.result/ok? and similar functions can operate on.
+and similar functions can operate on.

-monger.collection/insert-and-return is an alternative insertion
+is an alternative insertion

 function that returns the exact documented inserted, including the